 Women are more devout because they have to be.
 Women’s religiosity is directly related to economic security.
 The lack of a social safety net means that women, who are still responsible for the bulk of elder and child care, often need to rely on religious organizations to support themselves and their families

-This is basically true, and one reason the preponderance of female atheists hail from higher socio-economic levels, many in the $75,000 - $100,000 income range or higher.
-Thus, these women needn't worry about projecting a "halo" effect wherever they go since the probability is low they will ever have to rely on church-based charities or religious organizations for a safety net.
-The same is not true for low-wage workers, who may not only require food stamps for their families but also supplies from food pantries - many operated by religious charities.
+This is basically true and one reason the preponderance of female atheists hails from higher socio-economic strata, many in the $75 k - $100k range.
+Thus, they need not concern themselves with any need to project a "halo" say to keep their jobs or get better ones.
+The probability is low they'll ever need to rely on religious charity.
+The same is not true for maids, waitresses, and many other low wage workers.
+They may not only require food stamps but also supplies from food pantries run by religious groups.

 All kinds of other reasons are also given in the Post article for women expressing much more of a religious inclination.
 These include the female biology, with much less testosterone in play that drives males to take more risks, including greater willingness to gamble there is no "afterlife" just as they gamble a stock will be big winner.

 In addition, other researchers have found (ibid.) women "with more feminine traits - like being affectionate, compassionate, sympathetic, tender and loving to children - are more likely to be religious".

 Other researchers have appealed more to nurture, that is, how females are brought up in most countries of the world, including the U.S. In most cases, women are raised to be less aggressive than males, and to avoid being confrontational.
 But the very nature of most areligious people or atheists is to be confrontational because we are challenged often on our unbelief and have to be able to respond.
 The very adoption of the term "atheist" is a form of verbal confrontation, and explains why many more passive folks are unable to use it - even though they are atheists in every other respect.